Double Storey Extension Cost

 Exterior finishing – Prices can vary wildly under this category.
 A natural stone finish will cost you around £350 per square metre, as opposed to £40 per square metre for standard cement.
 An average facing or rendered brick exterior will cost around £3,500 in total.

-Roofing – An average roof installation, using standard-sized roofing tiles, and standard shaped roof, will cost around £4,500.
+Roofing – An average roof installation, using standard-sized roofing tiles and standard shaped roof will cost around £4,500.
 You will need to factor in more for inclusion of chimneys, varying pitches, gables, etc.

 Secondary Building Work

-At this point, you need to add your access points and any external landscaping (if required) – building work and machinery may have damaged existing green space, and the addition of the extension may have required removal of an existing patio.
+At this point, you need to add your access points and any external landscaping (if required) – building work and machinery may have damaged existing green space, and the addition of the extension may have required the removal of an existing patio.

 Landscaping – In most cases, any previously existing patio will have been removed to make way for a rear extension.
 If you want to have a new patio laid while your extension is being built, you will need to hire a landscape gardener.
 An average patio will cost around £1,800 for both the materials and labour, but you can calculate the cost for your specific sized patio if you use a basic charge of £100 per m², which should cover both the labour and your materials.